Mizzou-CBMI/COSMOS2/README.rst

 Features
 _________
 * Written in python which is easy to learn, powerful, and popular.
-A reearcher or programmer with limited experience can begin writing Cosmos workflows right away.
+A researcher or programmer with limited experience can begin writing Cosmos workflows right away.
 * Powerful syntax for the creation of complex and highly parallelized workflows.
 * Reusable recipes and definitions of tools and sub workflows allows for DRY code.
 * Keeps track of workflows, job information, and resource utilization and provenance in an SQL database.